Graco 4Ever All-in-1 Car Seat

 Like the Fountain of Youth or the Holy Grail, a true “forever” car seat has been eluding desperate searchers for years.
 Yes, there already are seats that rear-face, forward-face, and turn into a booster, but they are often lacking in at least one function, and when that happens, what’s the point?

-So when Graco came out with the 4Ever All-in-1, which rear-faces, forward-faces, and turns into both a high-back and backless booster, it was easy to get excited but also easy to have reservations.
+So when Graco launched the 4Ever DLX 4-in-1, which rear-faces, forward-faces, and turns into both a highback and a backless booster, it was easy to get excited but also easy to have reservations.
 Will it really do what it claims, and do it well?

 Short answer is, yes!
-The Graco 4Ever DLX is a CarseatBlog Recommended Carseat and a 2022 Editors’ Pick.
+The Graco 4Ever DLX is a CarseatBlog Recommended Carseat.

 - Rear-facing: 4-40 lbs. and child’s head must be 1″ from gray headrest adjuster handle